maorga/DarkCtrlKeeper/docs/SECURITY.md

 Before submitting a pull request:

-- [ ] No hardcoded secrets or API keys
+- [ ] No hardcoded secrets or sensitive data
-- [ ] All secrets loaded from environment variables
-- [ ] `.env` and sensitive files in `.gitignore`
 - [ ] Dependencies pinned to specific versions
 - [ ] Error messages don't leak sensitive information
 - [ ] File operations use secure permissions
-- [ ] Network requests use HTTPS with timeouts
 - [ ] Input validation for user-provided data
-- [ ] Code reviewed for injection vulnerabilities
+- [ ] Code reviewed for security vulnerabilities
 - [ ] No debug code left in production

 ---